 The Horticulture sector has a major role to play in climate change mitigation strategies within the broader Irish agriculture sector.
-Arguably the most sustainable diet is one that is locally produced and seasonal, which

-15 http://health.gov.ie/blog/press-release/minister-corcoran-kennedy-launches-healthy-food-for-life-new-healthy-eating-guidelines-and-food-pyramid/ confers a low carbon footprint.
-Both the report from the Oireachtas Joint Committee 18 on climate action and the Government Climate Action Plan 19 have recommended expanding the Irish Horticulture sector to avail of opportunities for import substitution, renewables and farm diversification.
-More details on Horticulture and Climate Change and the opportunities/benefits of Horticulture are included in the 'Horticulture Vision Report' and in Appendix 4
+Arguably the most sustainable diet is one that is locally produced and seasonal, which confers a low carbon footprint.
+Both the report from the Oireachtas Joint Committee24 on climate action and the Government Climate Action Plan25 have recommended expanding the Irish Horticulture sector to avail of opportunities for import substitution, renewables and farm diversification.
+More details on Horticulture and Climate Change and the opportunities/benefits of Horticulture are included in the 'Horticulture Vision Report'.